Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is an example of an action a service request management employee would undertake as part of the Obtain/Build activity?
+### What is an example of an action a Service Request Management employee would undertake as part of the Obtain/Build activity?

 - [ ] Analyzing data to identify opportunities to provide new service request options.
 - [ ] Ensuring users continue to be productive when they need assistance from the service provider.